Moiz3456/moiz3456/README.md

 I BELIEVE COMPUTER VISION CAN SOLVE MANY PROBLEMS

-- 🌱 I’m currently learning machine learning and deep learning algorithms.
+-    Understanding the world of Data.
-- 👯 I’m trying to solve the probelms for autonomous vehicles using computer vision algorithms.
+- 🌱 I’m currently learning machine learning and deep learning concepts.
-  Details will be uploaded soon.
+- 👯 I’m trying to understand and solve the probelms for autonomous vehicles using computer vision algorithms.

 ### Skills:
 #### Data Analysis